UKCloud/documentation/articles/other/other-how-view-status-info.md

 ---
 title: How to view UKCloud service status information | UKCloud Ltd
-description: Describes how to access the UKCloud status page to view information on the status of the services on the platform
+description: Describes how to access the UKCloud Service Status page to view information on the status of the services on the platform
 services: other
 author: Sue Highmoor
 reviewer: